Mega-Fi/megafi-docs/landing/docs/hedge/pricing-models.md

 # Pricing Models

 Understand how options are priced on MegaFi.
-Learn the factors that determine option values, how the pricing model works, and how to evaluate whether options are fairly priced.
+Learn the factors that determine option values, how on-chain pricing works, and how to evaluate fair value.

 ## At a Glance

-- Black-Scholes model adapted for DeFi and crypto markets
+- Black-Scholes model implemented in strategy contracts
-- Real-time pricing updates with every MegaPool state change
+- On-chain premium calculation with transparent parameters
-- Implied volatility derived from market prices
+- Real-time pricing updates from Chainlink oracles
-- On-chain calculation ensures transparency
+- Implied volatility configured per strategy
-- Arbitrage mechanisms keep prices efficient
+- Pool liquidity determines available sizes
-- Historical volatility and pricing data available
+- Instant quote generation (< 50ms)

 ## Option Value Components